SQL Tips And Tricks Part 3

 2) Use proper naming conventions while naming tables and columns.
 Salary sounds more perfect then slr right?

-CREATE TABLE employees (emp_id NUMBER, salary NUMBER);
+Example, CREATE TABLE employees (emp_id NUMBER, salary NUMBER);

 3) EXISTS clause is faster than IN clause.
 Avoid using IN clause if you are checking for the availability of record in sub-query.